ivan859/document-management-service-challenge/README.md

 # 📄 Document Management API Challenge

+## Candidate <Ivan Andres Carrillo Bustos>

+### Start the application

+* Create a .env file at /docker/
+  * You can use the exampleEnv as example.
+* Run the script: `/docker/start.sh`

+#### The script will:
+* Load the env variables from the .env
+* Run docker compose to get minio, postgresql and build the application.

+### Application first startup

+The application will run migraitons using flywaydb and create all tables and indexes.

+Find the migration files at `/src/main/resources/db.migration`

+### API Spec

+I followed an "API Spec" first and used the open api schema provided to auto generate the dtos and models.

+### Good practices

+* SRP ->
+  * Validations are done through their own services
+  * Filters are done through their own services
+* Architecture -> Controller - Service - Repository
+  * Each layer of the application is responsible for its own area of domain.

+### Endpoints
+* /health
+  * Controller used to know if the application is up
+* /actuator
+  * Endpoint used to monitor the app
+* /swagger-ui/index.html
+  * API Documentation
+* /document-management/upload
+  * Endpoint to upload files to minio.
+* /document-management/search
+  * Endpoint to get data from database.
+* /document-management/download/:document_id
+  * Endpoint to get an url to get files from minio.

+### Scripts

+* /scripts/upload_documents.sh
+  * This script uploads 10 files at the same time, I used it to test if the app could handle 10 files of 500mb.
+* /docker/start.sh
+  * This script gets the env variables from .env and start the services.

+### About 50mb constraint.

+I was not able to make the application handle 10 parallel 500mb uploads.

+50mb is very aggressive, but could be archivable if
+* We introduce a queue (eventing pattern), if we limit the amount of concurrent uploads through queues we could archive this.
+* Direct upload to Minio using upload pre-sign url.

 ## Overview 🚀

 In this challenge, you will build a backend API service to manage **large PDF documents**.
 The service must allow users to upload, search, and download PDF documents while efficiently handling resources, given a **memory limitation of 50MB assigned to the document management service container**.